MaurizioFD/recsys-challenge-2020-twitter/Utils/Data/Features/README.md

  ### Generated Features

- Those features has been extracted from the previous one.
+ These features has been extracted from the previous ones.
 All the identifiers used in these features are mapped using the internal dictionary.

  ### Generated Tweet Features